 TEAM PEETA MELLARK!!!
 Also, read this post.

 I mean, I'm a binge-reader in general.
 It's a rare book that I actually put down for more than a couple minutes at a time while I'm reading it.
-Last year, though, Nova Ren Suma's THE WALLS AROUND US was a perfect example.
+Last year, though, The Walls Around Us by Nova Ren Suma was a perfect example.
 I don't think I could have stopped.

-THE BOY IN THE BLACK SUIT by Jason Reynolds is the most recent one I remember actually laughing aloud about.
+The Boy in the Black Suit by Jason Reynolds is the most recent one I remember actually laughing aloud at.

-I did, in fact, throw ECLIPSE across the room when *spoilers ahoy highlight to read* Jacob kissed Bella, and it took me a little while to start reading it again.
+I did, in fact, throw Eclipse across the room when *spoilers ahoy, highlight to read* Jacob kissed Bella, and it took me a little while to start reading it again.
 I also considered throwing the last Harry Potter book when *spoilers ahoy highlight to read* Fred died, but it was just too preciousssss for me to do that.
-And I'm just gonna stop linking Harry Potter every time I say it, because I think you've gotten the point by now.

-Again, see Harry Potter and The Hunger Games for info on this topic.
+Again, see Harry Potter and The Hunger Games.